OpenSourcingLaw/ai.law/src/05-AI_Creators.md

 **High human involvement — likely protected.** A human author uses AI as a tool — generating suggestions, composing options — but makes genuine creative choices about selection, arrangement, and expression.
 The resulting work is likely to qualify as original, with the human as its author.

 **Moderate human involvement — uncertain.** A human provides a detailed creative prompt, then reviews, edits, and curates the AI's output.
 Whether the human's contribution is sufficient for authorship is untested in Australian courts.
-[VERIFY: check whether any Australian court or tribunal decision has addressed AI authorship as at July 2026]
+[VERIFY: checked July 2026 — no new case law.
+Review each iteration.]

 **Low or no human involvement — likely unprotected.** An AI system generates output with minimal human direction.
 Under current Australian law, there is likely no copyright owner and the work enters the public domain on creation.